Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.5 397B

-Pick Gemma 4 31B if you want the stronger benchmark profile.
-Qwen3.5 397B only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Gemma 4 31B makes more sense if you want the cheaper token bill or you need the larger 256K context window; Qwen3.5 397B is the better fit if coding is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Knowledge